11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 You can kind of negotiate the price with a hair designer.
 When you pay in cash, they’ll give you a discount around 10 to 15% as well.

-You don’t tip in Korea, but follow the tipping rules in the States.
+You don’t tip in the motherland, but follow the tipping rules in the States.
 Some places in K-town won’t ask for a tip as well.

 Lingua-Asia_Line_Lotus